CropProphet Enables Grains Market Strategy Testing

 CropProphet for the Grains Market

-In addition to having access to not only the CropProphet web site and FTP access to all data for the current growing season, an option is also available providing access to the prior 15 years of daily crop season CropProphet forecasts.
-We update our forecast models not only with the latest prior year data, but also with our best ideas to improve the forecasts.
+CropProphet provides access to an simple to use web interface and FTP access to all data for the current growing season, an option is also available providing access to as much as 33 years of daily crop season CropProphet forecasts.
+Each year we update our forecast models not only with the the prior years data, but also with our best new modelling ideas to improve the forecasts.
 Each time the model is improved, we also create a "hindcast" of all available prior years.
-We create a history of what CropProphet would have forecasted for the prior 15 years.
+We create a history of what CropProphet would have forecasted for the prior 33 years.
 This allows you to test and optimize grain trading ideas based on our forecast.

 To further illustrate this concept, two charts and an important map are shown below.